nndnnv/CatchIt/README.md

 ## Installation

-CatchIt library is distributed as Android library project so it can be included by referencing it as a new module.
+CatchIt library is distributed as Android library so first clone repository to your local machine, then add **catchItLib** module into your Android Studio project, lastly:
 <br>
 ### Using Gradle